Judd Trump: 2010–11 season

-2011/2012
+2011–12 season

 Trump started the season with a 3–5 loss to Mark Davis in the first round of the 2011 Australian Goldfields Open.
 This disappointment did not last long as he won the second PTC event of the season, beating Ding Junhui 4–0 in the final at a virtual home venue of the South West Snooker Academy.
 Trump then lost 1–5 to Stuart Bingham in the Shanghai Masters first round.
 Trump finished runner-up to Neil Robertson in the eighth PTC event of the season, but he immediately rediscovered his winning touch by capturing Event 9, overcoming Ronnie O'Sullivan 4–3 in the final in Antwerp, Belgium, in just over an hour's worth of play.
 He would later top the Order of Merit after all twelve PTC events had been played, thus qualifying for the 2012 Finals.
 He suffered a shock in the last 16 as world number 51 Xiao Guodong beat him 4–2, despite playing with a broken bone in his hand.

 On 11 December 2011, Trump won his second ranking event tournament, the 2011 UK Championship at the Barbican Centre in York.
 He defeated Dominic Dale 6–4 in the last 32, then won the final two frames of the second round to edge out Ronnie O'Sullivan, 6–5.
 After the match, Trump said that he had been "outplayed" and was "lucky" to have got through.
 Next he dispatched Stephen Maguire 6–3, and faced Neil Robertson in the semi-finals.
 The semi-final match was a tight and nervy affair, with Trump stating afterwards that he believed Robertson was trying to stifle his natural game by "slowing it down" and "making things awkward", but nevertheless the Bristolian triumphed 9–7 to reach his first UK final.
 There he played Mark Allen, and trailed 1–3 early on in the best-of-19-frames match.
 Trump then produced a match-defining run of seven straight frames to take an 8–3 lead.
 Despite a strong fightback from Allen, who won five of the next six frames to trail just 8–9, Trump clinched the 18th frame with a break of 91, and won the final 10–8.
 The victory took him up to a career-high world ranking of 5.
 Six-time winner of the event, Steve Davis, said that Trump's performances during the championship had shown that he was "spearheading his generation" of snooker players.